yashkverma/Code-Runner/README.md

 ### Compatibility:
 - Currently only C language is supported by the Code Runner.
 - The Code Runner only works in Windows.
+### Additional Note:
+Running Code Runner with .exe file is recommended as you might face some problem with the .bat file.
 ### Future Developoment:
  As of now only C language is supported but soon I will upgrade it to support C++ and other languages as well.
 And also possibly add a GUI.